 - 9 The Real Mrs Annie Pearson Returns

 - 10 Mrs Annie Pearson and Mrs Fitzgerald Go Back to their Original Personalities

 Mother’s Day Class Chapter Sketch

 This humorous play portrays the status of a mother in the family.
 The author brings out the plight of the mother very realistically in the play.
-Mrs Annie Pearson, the mother, is not treated well by her husband and children.
-With the help of her neighbour, Mrs Fitzgerald and a magic spell which temporarily allows them to interchange their roles, she stands up for her rights.
+Mrs. Annie Pearson, the mother, is not treated well by her husband and children.
+With the help of her neighbor, Mrs Fitzgerald and a magic spell that temporarily allows them to interchange their roles, she stands up for her rights.
 Mrs Annie Pearson’s family is shocked at the change, but they learn to behave properly with her so that she gets the respect that she deserved.

 Mother’s Day Class 11 Summary